dynamsoft-docs/camera-enhancer-docs-mobile/programming/flutter/api-reference/camera-enhancer.md

 ### setScanRegion

 Sets the scan region of the camera and displays a bordered area on the UI to represent the scan region.
-To learn how to specify the scan region when using the Barcode Reader, please visit this [section of the foundational user guide]({{ site.dbr_flutter }}explore-features/ui-customization.html#specifying-a-scan-region).

 ```dart
 Future<void> setScanRegion(DSRect region) async;